azdavis/azdavis.net/posts/define-pl-01.md

 ### Definition by specification

 A fix for this problem is to write a specification for the programming language.
-This spec is usually a text document written in some human language, often English.
+This spec is a text document written in some human language, often English.
 Developers then use the spec as a reference when writing implementations of the language.

 Languages like C, C++, [Go][go-spec], and [JavaScript][js-spec] (technically ECMAScript) are specified in this way.